Daethyra/transimage/README.md

-# Image_Converter
+# Pillow Image-Format Converter

 ## Description
-Image_Converter (Format Converter) is a Python tool that allows you to convert images between different formats using the Pillow library.
+`pil_image_converter` is a Python package for converting images between different formats using the Pillow library.
 It supports conversions between JPG, PNG, BMP, and WebP formats.

 Contributions always welcome!